ScratchAddons/website-v2/content/docs/localization/joining-the-localization-team.md

 * You must be **FLUENT IN THE ENGLISH LANGUAGE**.
 * You must be **a NATIVE SPEAKER** of the language you want to translate to.
-* You must have an email address which you check at least once a week.
+* You must have an email address, which you should ideally check at least once a week.
 * You must own an account on [scratch.mit.edu](https://scratch.mit.edu).

 {{< admonition info >}}